Digitalization Of PBM Projects To Enhance Productivity, Ensure Transparency: MD PBM - UrduPoint

 Digitalization Of PBM Projects To Enhance Productivity, Ensure Transparency: MD PBM

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Jun, 2023 ) :Managing Director, Pakistan Bait-ul-Mal (PBM), Malik Amir Fida Paracha Tuesday said digitalization of PBM projects would enhance its productivity, cost-effectiveness and ensure transparency in its working.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Jun, 2023 ) :Managing Director (MD) of Pakistan Bait-ul-Mal (PBM) Malik Amir Fida Paracha Tuesday said the digitalization of PBM projects would enhance its productivity, and cost-effectiveness and ensure transparency in its work.

 "The process of digitalization of all projects of PBM is underway which would help transform the entire working of the institution as well as attract national and international donors to extend their contributions", the MD said in an exclusive interview with APP.